Suo Pavlichenko: Reception

 Suo has been seen as an appealing protagonist, cheerful and bright despite her chaotic history.
 An Active Anime reviewer said that the series retained most of the prequel's appealing features, including Hei and Suo's many problems and the buildup to an apocalyptic prophecy.
 Although Hei mentors Suo, Martin found that she makes Hei superfluous.
 The Fandom Post also found Hei a less-appealing character than Suou, noting that Hei makes fewer appearances in the sequels.
 A Comic Book Bin reviewer compared their relationship to Léon (Jean Reno) and Mathilda Lando (Natalie Portman), the leads in the 1994 film Léon: The Professional, due to the bond they form while training while also highlighting how properly Suo adapts to the anime's dark scenario despite not initially looking fitting for such role.
 UK Anime Network had mixed feelings about the closure given to Suo's role in Gemini of the Meteor but better developed in contrast to Hei's own story that leaves the series on a cliffhanger.
-Capsule Monsters referred to Suo's story as that "a simple girl who loves photography into a woman coming to grips with her new abilities" as her character arc comes across as interesting even though viewer might be bothered by her overshadowing Hei.
+Capsule Monsters referred to Suo as "a simple girl who loves photography [who turns] into a woman coming to grips with her new abilities", as her character arc comes across as interesting even though viewer might be bothered by her overshadowing Hei.
 About.com praised Suo's meeting with her mother, not only for the emotional impact, but also for a subsequent plot twist related with Shion that reveals that the real Suo is dead and the current one is instead a clone.

 There was also a focus on the character's voice actors.
 Anime News Network noted that Alison Viktorin was realistic as a teenager despite her age.
-Kana Hanazawa's performance as Suo was also well received by fans as noted by the staff in charge the series during one event.
-JT Online commented that Hanazawa's work was appealing as she "really brings out the emotion and pain out of Suou quite effectively" to the point of referring to her as one of the best Japanese voice actress behind the series.
+Kana Hanazawa's performance as Suo was also well received by fans as noted by the staff in charge of the series during one event.
+JT Online commented that Hanazawa's work was appealing as she "really brings out the emotion and pain out of Suo quite effectively" to the point of referring to her as one of the best Japanese voice actress behind the series.